DeCeccoLAB/QIIME2-MultiRegion-Microbiome-Pipeline/README.md

 This command will create six new working folders, one for each region.

+> Note: the V6-7 amplicon is denoted as 'V67' in our pipeline's file structure for scripting simplicity

 # Data import
 In this pipeline, the deconvoluted FASTQ files will be imported into the QIIME2 environment using the manifest FASTQ method.
 The manifest file should be prepared as a .tsv file in the following format: